Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 ###Static resources

-OK, the next thing to be aware of is that Sinatra serves up ALL static resources from a folder called 'public' (again you can change this but I'm happy using it - as the name is perfectly logical already).
+OK, the next thing to be aware of is that Sinatra serves up ALL static resources from a folder called `public` (again you can change this but I'm happy using it - as the name is perfectly logical already).

-What this means is that if you have a file path like: `/path/to/file` then for that to work you need to have the folders/files within the 'public' folder otherwise Sinatra can't locate them.
+What this means is that if you have a file path like: `/path/to/file` then for that to work you need to have the folders/files within the root `public` folder otherwise Sinatra can't locate them.
 It DOESN'T mean you have to change all your paths to `/public/path/to/file`.
-You keep the path the same as it is already but you just move the files/folders inside of a folder called `public`.
+You keep the path the same as it is already but you just move the files/folders inside of a root folder called `public`.

 So for example in all my projects I have my JavaScript files in the following directory…